Mall of America Family Guide, Floor By Floor

 Lego Store with Lego transformer display - The Displays change periodically and are always fun to check out

-Once at the Mall of America we cuddled up to Charlie Brown and Lucy at Camp Snoopy.
+Once at Mall of America® we cuddled up to Charlie Brown and Lucy at Camp Snoopy.
 Ice cream and candy shoppes dominated our sweet tooth.
 The Rainforest Café lived on the 1st floor, and Nordstrom’s and Tiffany’s elevated Minnesota’s retail scene.
-In the almost 30 years of the Mall of America’s life, changes have occurred, stores come and go, but the spirit of the mall has stayed the same.
+In the almost 30 years of the mall’s life, changes have occurred, stores come and go, but the spirit of the mall has stayed the same.

 Hi, There!
 And welcome to the Twin Cities.